On this page...

 Equity Review Process

 Both federal and state laws require that there be no discrimination in educational programs or in school hiring practices on the basis of race, national origin, color, religion, creed, gender, disability, age, sexual orientation, gender identity and marital status.
-The Office for Civil Rights of the U.S. Department of Education requires state education agencies to develop "Methods of Administration" to reasonably assure that sub-recipients of federal financial assistance are in compliance with federal civil rights laws and to correct areas of non-compliance.
+The Office for Civil Rights (OCR) of the U.S. Department of Education requires state education agencies to develop "Methods of Administration" to reasonably assure that sub-recipients of federal financial assistance are in compliance with federal civil rights laws and to correct areas of non-compliance.
 The federal civil rights laws include:

-The Department of Education has the legal responsibility to monitor compliance with these equity-related requirements in school districts receiving federal and state funding.
+The Iowa Department of Education has the legal responsibility to monitor compliance with these equity-related requirements in school districts receiving federal and state funding.
 The Equity Review Process is one way the department carries out this responsibility.
 While all accreditation/school improvement visits incorporate components of equity and civil rights, some school districts are selected each year to receive a focused equity visit.
 There are several criteria used to determine who will have an equity review each year.
 The universe from which school districts are selected for equity reviews includes all the school districts that are scheduled to have a school improvement/accreditation visit in a given year.
 The criteria used to select districts from that universe include; (1) A review of course and program enrollment data in career and technical programs disaggregated on the basis of gender, disability and racial/ethnic background; (2) Changing demographics within the boundaries of an educational agency; (3) Complaints received from parents, students, staff, applicants for employment or community representatives and referrals from elapsed since the district's last equity review.
 The Iowa Department of Education is required to submit a Targeting Plan every two years to the Office for Civil Rights.
-The Targeting Plan for the 2013-2015 biennial period is provided here:
+The Targeting Plan for the 2015-2017 biennial period is provided here:

-2014-2015 Equity Review Site Visit Documents
+2016-2017 Equity Review Site Visit Documents

 Office for Civil Rights - Dear Colleague Letters